Houdini 20.5 Nodes Geometry nodes

 Tissue Interior Surface

-Visualizes the interior surface (boundary polygons) of the Tissue Solid Layer that defines the inner boundary of the tissue’s tetrahedra.
-This is useful when adjusting the thickness of the tissue.
+Visualizes the interior surface of the Tissue Solid Layer that defines the inner boundary of the tissue’s tetrahedra.
+This surface can be different than the Core Surface Layer, especially if any of the offset parameters are used.

 Color

-Sets the RGB display color for the visualization of the Core Surface Layer in the viewport state.
-This parameter is only available when Guide Display is set to Core Surface.
+Sets the display color for the visualization of the Core Surface Layer in the viewport state.

 Outlier Scale

-Sets the scale for the visualization of the outlier geometry in the viewport state.
-This parameter is only available when Guide Display is set to Outliers.
+Sets the scale for the points visualized as outlier geometry in the viewport state.

 Muscle and Bone Outside Tissue

-Sets the color for the visualization of the muscle and bone geometry outlier in the viewport state.
-Muscle and bone geometry are considered outliers when they penetrate the tissue and poke through its exterior Tissue Surface Layer.
-This parameter is only available when Guide Display is set to Outliers.
+Sets the color for the visualization of the muscle and bone points that are deemed as outliers.
+Muscle and bone points are considered outliers when they penetrate the tissue and poke through its exterior Tissue Surface Layer.

 Core Outside Tissue

-Sets the color for the visualization of the Core Surface Layer outlier polygons in the viewport state.
-Core geometry is considered an outlier when it penetrates the tissue and pokes through its exterior Tissue Surface Layer.
-This parameter is only available when Guide Display is set to Outliers.
+Sets the color for the visualization of the Core Layer points that are deemed as outliers.
+Core points are considered outliers when they penetrate the tissue and poke through its exterior Tissue Surface Layer.

 Quality Threshold